 - What’s your approach to learning and sharing knowledge?

-As an interviewee, make sure you do some reading.
+How to answer: Make sure you do some reading.
 If you’re good at your job you’ll be doing it anyway, but be clear that demonstrating some passion for the industry that you’re trying to work in is important.
-This is an opportunity to talk about any side projects you might have, or volunteer work you do that demonstrate you’re not just a 9 – 5 kind of guy.

-- What makes a good PM?
-What makes you a good PM?
+- What makes a good project manager?
+What makes you a good project manager?

 - How would your co-workers or subordinates describe you professionally?